Harry Allen and Rob Swift

 Eran Egozy, Professor of the Practice in Music Technology at MIT and co-founder of Harmonix Music Systems, facilitates an intensive two-week course during spring 2020 Independent Activities Period (IAP) centered on the performances of hip-hop battle DJs.
 The course explores the history of the art form, offers a hands-on introduction to DJing, and serves additionally to assemble harbanger (pronounced “harbinger”); a turntable septet performing in a groundbreaking final concert.

 Visiting Artist Harry Allen instructs the class on the history of DJs who have advanced the scratch DJ art form since its inception.
 Conversations via video conference will be facilitated with prominent and knowledgeable hip-hop experts.

 Visiting Artist and DJ Rob Swift leads battle DJ instruction in intensive master classes.
-Students work to perform a custom score created for the seven-DJ ensemble, with emphasis placed on mastery of highly syncopated styles and techniques.
+Students work to perform custom works created for the seven-DJ ensemble, with emphasis placed on mastery of highly syncopated styles and techniques.

 The DJ septet performance is part of the 2019–20 MIT Sounding series, an annual concert series curated by Evan Ziporyn, faculty director of CAST and professor of Music and Theater Arts, and presented by the MIT Center for Art, Science & Technology (CAST) and MIT Music and Theater Arts.